rlmoser99/ruby_rspec_TOP/README.md

 # RSpec Playground (no longer maintained)
-This repository was a contribution to an open source web development curriculum called [The Odin Project](https://www.theodinproject.com/).
-It is included in this [lesson]https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code and is maintained on their [github](https://github.com/TheOdinProject/ruby_testing).
+This repository was a contribution to an open-source web development curriculum called [The Odin Project](https://www.theodinproject.com/).
+It is included in this [testing lesson](https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code) and is maintained on their [github](https://github.com/TheOdinProject/ruby_testing).

 ## Purpose
 The purpose of this repository is to provide 'hands-on' RSpec lessons.
 These lessons were designed to equip students to write tests for their Tic-Tac-Toe and to TDD their Connect Four.